psq/swapr/README.md

 Wrap `amount` of STX from sender into a fungible-token (called "wrapr token") and transfer that token amount back to sender

 #### `(unwrap (amount uint))`
-Unwraps the STX tokens held for the sender in the wrapr token, and sends back `amount` of STX if below the amount held by sender
+Unwrap the STX tokens held for the sender in the wrapr token, and sends back `amount` of STX if below the amount held by sender

 #### `(transfer (recipient principal) (amount uint))`
 Transfer `amount` of `wrapr` token to `recipient`